Luuka/GPXParser.js/README.md

 # gpx-parser

-*gpx-parser* is a lightweight JS library wich parse .gpx file and calculate some datas like
+*gpx-parser* is a lightweight JS library wich parse .gpx file and get or calculate some datas like
 - gpx metadatas
 - total et cumulate distances
 - min, max, average, positive and negative height différence